Audrey Marie Hilley: Incarceration and death

-Audrey Marie Hilley Homan began serving her sentence in 1983 at the Julia Tutwiler Prison for Women in Wetumpka, Alabama, a maximum-security prison.
-Due to her clerical career, she was often assigned to doing paperwork and was considered a quiet model prisoner.
+Marie began serving her sentence in 1983 at the Julia Tutwiler Prison for Women in Wetumpka, Alabama, a maximum security prison.
+Due to her clerical career, she was often assigned to perform paperwork and was considered a quiet model prisoner.
 This good behavior earned her several one-day passes from prison, from which she returned as scheduled.

-In February 1987, she was given a three-day pass to visit her husband John Homan, who had moved to Anniston, Alabama to be closer to his wife.
-They spent a day at an Anniston motel, and when Homan left for a few hours, she disappeared, leaving behind a note for Homan asking his forgiveness.
+In February 1987, Marie was given a three-day pass to visit Homan, who had moved to Anniston to be closer to his wife.
+They spent a day at an Anniston motel, and when Homan left for a few hours, she disappeared, leaving behind a note asking for his forgiveness.
 Homan promptly alerted police.
 Her escape prompted an inquiry into Alabama's furlough policy.